 This newly decorated bookstore in Suffolk is the clearly the project of true booklovers.
 Browsers is small in size but full of fantastic reads, with the ideal atmosphere for some seriously relaxed browsing.
 It has helpful, unobtrusive staff, who know their stock and are proud of it but also don’t mind if you just want to come in and take a look around.
 Don’t leave without visiting the café, which serves a range of scrumptious homemade cakes – all made with recipes taken from their own selection of cookery books!
 They also have a Children’s bookshop just over the road, so you can set the kids free in there before settling down to a good browse yourself.
 Bliss.

 If you have been inspired to make a visit to one of these fabulous UK bookstores, why not team up a visit with some great accommodation and a weekend exploring a new corner of the country.
-Sometimes it’s the simple pleasures that can be most refreshing – we assure you you’ll come home feeling reconnected and inspired, with some great new titles to add to your own library.
+Sometimes it’s the simple pleasures that can be most refreshing – you’ll come home feeling reconnected and inspired, with some great new titles to add to your own library.